Analyzing Learned Molecular Representations for Property Prediction: Methods

 \subsection{Initial Featurization}

 Our model's initial atom and bond features are listed in Tables \ref{tab:atom_features} and \ref{tab:bond_features}, respectively.
-The D-MPNN's initial node features $x_v$ are simply the atom features for that node, while the D-MPNN's initial edge features $e_{vw}$ are the concatenation of the atom features for atom $v$ and the bond features for bond $vw$.
+The D-MPNN's initial node features $x_v$ are simply the atom features for that node, while the D-MPNN's initial edge features $e_{vw}$ are the bond features for bond $vw$.
 All features are computed using the open-source package RDKit\cite{landrum2006rdkit}.

 \FloatBarrier